Bannock County Elections Office gearing up for busy Election Day - Local News 8

 Early voting ended Friday and was down compared to previous years.

-"We fell under the numbers four years ago by about 300 or 400," said Elections Administrator Julie Hancock.
+"We fell under the numbers four years ago by about 300 or 400," Elections Administrator Julie Hancock said.
 "We did about 8,000 early votes four years ago and about 7,700 this year."

 Hancock says those numbers might not be indicative of the turnout on Election Day itself, even if inclement weather is on the horizon.